 As a part of this program, in September 2011, Radha conducted a two-day workshop in theatre of the oppressed culminating in a Forum performance at the University College of Medical Sciences in New Delhi, India.
 This was the the first time that a Theatre of the Oppressed workshop was being conducted exclusively for medical students.
 The workshop and the benefits it had to offer were received with great enthusiasm.

-Seeing the usefulness of such workshops in the medical context, Radha has since conducted other
+Seeing the usefulness of such workshops in the medical context, Radha has since numerous other workshops in in various parts of India and in Nepal.

 After participating in a recent Theatre of the Oppressed workshop facilitated by Radha, a senior medical teacher of Medical Humanities had this to say. " Theatre of the Oppressed techniques will lead to better understanding of oneself.
 This will eventually translate into better faculty-student rapport and improved doctor-patient communication".
 He opined that Theatre of the Oppressed workshops should be a part of Medical Humanities programs and all medical students and interested faculty should participate in it.

-You can see the Feedback from participants at these workshops at these links:
+You can see the Feedback from participants at these workshops on this page.

 If you want to explore the possibility for a Theatre of the Oppressed Workshop in your Medical Institution, please contact us .